-- ADAPT: Promoting awareness, providing educational outreach and serving as accessible resources for students, ADAPT's primary purpose is to minimize the misuse of alcohol and other drugs to promote a healthier environment.
-ADAPT coordinates marketing campaigns to reduce negative consequences during Halloween, the last home football game, spring break, and the Foxfield Races. - Culture of Respect Educators (CORE): CORE is a student group that provides informational presentations to student groups on a range of topics relating to healthy relationships and prevention of sexual violence.
+ADAPT's primary purpose is to minimize the abuse of alcohol and other drugs to promote a healthier environment.
+ADAPT coordinates marketing campaigns to reduce negative consequences during Halloween, the last home football game, spring break and the Foxfield Races.

+- One Less: An organization of students trained to advocate for survivors.
+One Less provides informational presentations to student groups on a range of topics relating to sexual violence.
+The group has a wide range of presentations regarding sexual assault including one on consent, intimate partner violence, and issues of intersectionality.
+These presentations are oriented towards both male and female audiences.
+The group also seeks to promote a culture of support for sexual assault survivors at the University through presentations and advocacy efforts. - One in Four: A group of male peer educators whose name comes from the statistic that one-in-four college women have survived rape or attempted rape since their fourteenth birthday.
+One in Four's mission is to spread awareness of the prevalence of violence against women-specifically sexual assault and rape-and the pain that it causes.
+The group presents to all-male groups to inform other men how to help survivors recover from an experience of sexual violence. - Culture of Respect Educators (CORE): CORE is a student group that provides informational presentations to student groups on a range of topics relating to healthy relationships and prevention of sexual harm.
 The group leads a wide range of presentations on topics relating to healthy relationships, healthy masculinity, consent, and survivor support.
-The group also delivers targeted presentations to first year students (i.e., Dorm Norms) and new fraternity men (Respectful Interactions and Support Education [RISE]). - Peer Health Educators (PHEs): This diverse group of students is trained to educate their peers about college health and wellness issues (nutrition, sexual health, mental health/wellness) in a positive, interactive, and nonjudgmental manner.
+The group also delivers targeted presentations to first year students (i.e., Dorm Norms) and new fraternity men (Respectful Interactions and Support Education [RISE]). - Peer Health Educators (PHEs): This diverse group of students is trained to educate their peers about college health and well-being issues (substance misuse, nutrition, sexual health, mental health/wellness) in a positive, interactive, and nonjudgmental manner.
 PHEs provide confidential education sessions; facilitate dynamic outreach programs; encourage physical, mental, and spiritual health; create informative awareness events; and promote community support to create a healthy culture on Grounds.

 - Student-Athlete Mentors (SAMs): The Department of Athletics and the Gordie Center train members of each athletic team to serve as student-athlete mentors.
 SAMs coordinate alcohol education programs for their teams and serve as internal resources on health and wellness issues.
 Athletic teams attend at least one alcohol education program each year.
+The studentathlete developed monthly SAMs Say poster series provides health information specific to student-athletic concerns including alcohol and other drugs.

+- Positive Organization Expectations: This

+program utilizes a facilitator approach to

+engage students in the topic of hazing

+prevention and the positive expectations

+they have or their respective organizations

+have.
+Sessions last one hour and are cofacilitated by a trained student and staff

+member.
+Students of all organizations are

+encouraged to request a presentation for

+their members.

-The student-athlete developed monthly SAMs Say poster series provides health information specific to student-athletic concerns including alcohol and other drugs. - Positive Organization Expectations: This program utilizes a facilitator approach to engage students in the topic of hazing prevention and the positive expectations they have or their respective organizations have.
-Sessions last one hour and are co-facilitated by a trained student and staff member.
-Students of all organizations are encouraged to request a presentation for their members. - Recovery Ally Trainings: Faculty, staff, and students can request training on how to be an advocate and ally for people struggling with substance use disorders and people in recovery.
+- Recovery Ally Trainings: Faculty, staff, and students can request training on how to be an advocate and ally for people struggling with substance use disorders and people in recovery.